HITS-AIN/GPLVMplus.jl/README.md

 Implementation of the $\mbox{GPLVM}_+$ model presented in *Positive and Scale Invariant Gaussian Process Latent Variable Model for Astronomical Spectra, ESANN 2024*.

-Below we show two examples of how to use the model with a dataset of 72 images that are made available via the package [GPLVMplusData.jl](https://github.com/HITS-AIN/GPLVMplusData.jl).
+Below we show two examples of how to use the model.
+The experiments demonstrate the use of the model with a dataset of 72 images that are made available via the package [GPLVMplusData.jl](https://github.com/HITS-AIN/GPLVMplusData.jl).
+The 72 images are images of a rubber duck photographed from 72 angles, thus they form a latent space that is intrinsically a one-dimensional circle.
+We show in the experiments below that the model successfully discovers this latent space.

 ## Experiment 1